kidsneuro-lab/vdjpuzzle/README.md

 ## Citation

-Manuscript is under review, in the meantime you can cite the first version of VDJPuzzle:
+Manuscript is under review, in the meantime you can cite our biorxiv:

-Auda Eltahla*, Simone Rizzetto*, Mehdi Rasoli*, Brigid Betz-Stablein, Vanessa Venturi, Katherine Kedzierska, Andrew R Lloyd, Rowena A Bull and Fabio Luciani.
-Linking the T cell receptor to the single cell transcriptome in antigen-specific human T cells.
-Immunology and cell biology, 2016, doi: 10.1038/icb.2016.16G